RoboCup-MSL/MRA-components/components/falcons/action_planning/README.md

 Each action has its own semantics on `PASSED` / `FAILED`.
 For example, `GETBALL` fails when there is no ball in sight.
 What all actions have in common, is that `RUNNING` generally means that more ticks are needed to come to a `PASSED` or `FAILED` result.
-When an action fails, then a string at diagnostics field `verdict` explains why.
+When an action fails, then a string at diagnostics field `failureReason` explains why.

 ## Interface Details